cahughes95/hadrian-analytics-engineer-chughes/README.md

     - I looped through seasons to pull all available season data for the last 10 seasons.
     - Initially attempted to use asyncio to send concurrent requests to API, but had issues with the rate limit (hence the "for loop" for the season requests).
 - When writing the SQL queries, I joined the `nba_teams` table on to the `nba_games` data to ensure only games for NBA teams were included in my final results.
 When I pulled the games data from the API, I couldn't filter out All-Star teams, so I joined my final teams table to exclude those All-Star teams from appearing.
-- The `build_db.py` script handles the data extraction and transformation in the DuckDB database.
-- The `main.py` script runs the SQL queries and prints the answers to the specified tasks.

 ## Conclusion